 Now that we’ve got that interpretation of turning Siri on out of the way, let’s talk about how to use Siri on your Mac.

-Siri can be activated during the installation of macOS Sierra.
-If you have a Mac on which Sierra has already been installed, but Siri has not been activated, you can activate it manually in the system preferences.
+Siri can be activated during the installation of macOS Mojave.
+If you have a Mac on which Mojave has already been installed, but Siri has not been activated, you can activate it manually in the system preferences.

 Once Siri on macOS is activated, you can open the app by: